Witches Reflect a History of Fear and Fascination

 Unlike the Catholic model, the Protestant “witch is denied sex appeal…her intention is destruction rather than seduction” (Schimmelpfennig 35) and is a direct commentary on the Malleus.
 While Luther never published a specific document about witches, he refers to them during his discussions about the Devil.

-Luther agrees with some of the Malleus, like witches’ gender and what qualifies as witch activity, he also argues that “women do not become witches by nature, but rather choose whether to practice witchcraft” (56).
+Luther agrees with some of the Malleus, like witches’ gender and what qualifies as witch activity, but he also argues that “women do not become witches by nature, but rather choose whether to practice witchcraft” (56).
 Protestant witches thus have freedom of choice, whereas Catholic witches are morally and sexually weak.
 This also means that witchcraft is a type of idolatry as it represents earthly and personal gain.
 According to Sigrid Brauner, “the idolatry of witchcraft stems from a lack of faith in God” (58).
 Therefore, the Protestant witch is not a young single woman, but an anxious and existential housewife.
 She could either be an old woman envious of those who can have children (Brauner 64), or a mother who resorts to witchcraft to protect her children (64) from other witches.
 Both versions challenge God’s will by trying to control the fate of the household.
 This means that Catholic witches corrupts fertility while Protestant witches corrupt the product of fertility; babies.

 The Cinematic Witch

 Häxan considers and combines these models, something which Hollywood has continued to do.
 As such, the cinematic witch is a transition between Protestant and Catholic models, one which gives “the witch a face, or several different faces” (Schimmelpfennig 34).
 A good example of this transformation is the Evil Stepmother in the 1937 Snow White and the Seven Dwarfs.
 While the original fairy tale also combines Catholic and Protestant models, Disney’s film visually experiments with them to a greater extent.
+The Stepmother moves between these models to achieve evil, being beautiful and elderly at separate points.

 Häxan technically comes from a more Protestant perspective in the way it criticizes the Catholic church.
 It suggests that the violence against women was caused by the church’s ignorance.
 It often does this through parody, like the scene where a gluttonous monk is bewitched and tries to sleep with his maid.
 Another example is when a young priest becomes obsessed with a woman on trial.
 He asks to be whipped in what becomes an erotic scene.
 This sequence plays with the Catholic fear of sex, where a women’s brief and casual touch is enough to drive a priest insane.